BAJAJ FINSERV DIRECT LIMITED

 Step 4: Place Your Order

-• Market Order – Executes at the current market price.
+• Market Orders: Executed instantly at the current market price.

-• Limit Order – Executes only at the specified price.
+• Limit Orders: Executed only at your specified price.

 Step 5: Monitor and Exit Your Position

-• Hold the contract until expiry and have it cash-settled at the final settlement price.
+• Hold until expiry for automatic cash settlement at the final settlement price.

 Introduction to Real-Time Nifty 50 Tracking